Encyclopedia … combined with a great Buyer's Guide!

 Definition: devices for collimating the output of laser diodes

-Categories: general optics, laser devices and laser physics
+Categories: article belongs to category general optics general optics, article belongs to category laser devices and laser physics laser devices and laser physics

 For most laser diodes, the beam divergence is so substantial that it is advantageous to use aspheric lenses for beam collimation in order to avoid significant spherical aberrations of the collimated beam.
 (For good performance, the numerical aperture of the lens should be significantly larger than that of the laser diode – for example, by a factor of two.)
 On the other hand, the emission bandwidth is usually quite small, so that achromatic optics are not required in most cases.